-Different types of pipes are used in the home plumbing system.
+Different types of pipes are used in the home drain and pipe system.
 If you know more about them, you will have an easier time making repairs in your home.
 Each type of pipe requires a unique repair technique.
-Using the wrong techniques could exacerbate problems and require the intervention of a professional plumber.
+Using the wrong techniques could exacerbate problems and require the intervention of a professional.

 Plastic pipes are either acrylonitrile-butadiene-styrene (ABS) or polyvinyl chloride (PVC).
 From the mid-1970s, most homes used plastic pipes and fittings because of their lower cost and ease of use.
 The joints of the plastic pipes are simply glued together by primer or liquid cement.
 ABS is no longer used in many areas because the joints tend to come loose.
 PVC is the most widely used pipe in drain lines today.
 It is both safe and durable.